 Jackson is a larger medium-sized town located in the state of New Jersey.
 With a population of 56,673 people and nine constituent neighborhoods, Jackson is the 20th largest community in New Jersey.

 Housing costs in Jackson are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New Jersey.

-Unlike some towns, Jackson isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Jackson are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Jackson is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Jackson is a town of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Jackson who work in sales jobs (14.48%), office and administrative support (14.34%), and management occupations (9.25%).

 Also of interest is that Jackson has more people living here who work in computers and math than 95% of the places in the US.

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Jackson is worth considering.

 One downside of living in Jackson, however, is that residents on average have to contend with a long commute, spending on average 33.69 minutes every day commuting to work.